-(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2021
+(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2022

-This separate financial statement element represents an acquisition of net position and resources that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-On the business-type activities of the government-wide financial statements and the Proprietary Fund's statement of net position, there is one major caption that qualifies for reporting in this category, which consists of several items related to pensions.
-Concerning the pension-related items, changes in the proportional share of contributions and differences between expected and actual experience are capitalized and recognized over a period equal to the expected remaining working lifetime of active and inactive participants.
 Net differences between projected and actual earnings on pension plan investments are deferred and recognized over a five-year period.
 A deferred inflow of resources has also been recorded in the governmental funds representing intergovernmental grant revenue that does not meet the "available" criteria for revenue recognition in the current period under the modified accrual basis of accounting.
 In subsequent periods, when the applicable resources become available, the deferred inflow of resources is removed from the balance sheet and the revenue is recognized.

-(q) Accounting for Pension Costs
+(w) Accounting for Pension Costs